silvery107/fast-inerf/README.md

 # Fast iNeRF

 ## TODO

-- [ ] Reconstruction loss: only do loss on key points (eg. only on object, coarsen by area)
-- [ ] Mask R-CNN / PoseCNN to segment, then only do loss on the segmented part
+- [ ] Use PoseCNN to segment, then only do loss on the segmented part
 - [ ] Use PoseCNN to estimate initial guess of camera pose
+- [ ] Train a NeRF model on PROPS Datatset using [this script](https://github.com/NVlabs/instant-ngp/blob/master/scripts/colmap2nerf.py) to transfer image sequences to a NeRF datatset.

 ### [Project Page](https://yenchenlin.me/inerf/) | [Video](https://www.youtube.com/watch?v=eQuCZaQN0tI&feature=emb_logo) | [Paper](https://arxiv.org/pdf/2012.05877.pdf)